renzofbn/renzofbn/README.md

   <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=renzofbn&layout=compact&langs_count=8&hide_border=true&theme=rose_pine" alt="My_Top_Languages"/>
   <br><br>
   <p>
-    <b>Note:</b> Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.<br>But I personally use JavaScript and Python the most.
+    Notice this is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.<br>But I personally use JavaScript and Python the most.
   </p>
   <p align="center">
     <a href="#">